sigoden/chatgpt-wechat-browser-extension/README.md

-# ChatGPT WechatBot
+# ChatGPT For Wechat FileHelper

-A browser extension to turn wechat filehelper to chatgpt robot, supports Chrome/Edge/Firefox
+A browser extension to turn wechat filehelper into a chatgpt-powered chatbot, supports Chrome/Edge/Firefox

 ## Installation